mountaintom/Placeholder/README.md

 ![alt text](https://raw.githubusercontent.com/mountaintom/TensorFlowServing-InceptionClient/master/Screenshot.png "Inception Demo Client")

-The production level support iOS support for gRPC and Protocol Buffers is in Objective-C. There is experimental support for Swift.
+Production level tools and code for iOS gRPC and Protocol Buffers is available when using Objective-C. There is experimental support for Swift.
-I will try the experimental tools to build a Swift version in addition to this project.
+I will evaluate the experimental tools to build a Swift version in addition to this project.

 ## Example